-It’s critical to note that the unique position of this company that has Tiktok overseas and the mother company in China makes stock market regulations a bit more complicated than usual.
+It’s critical to note that this company’s unique position, which has Tiktok headquartered out of California and the mother company in China, makes stock market regulations a bit more complicated than usual.
 Additionally, these two companies are still legally intertwined, making aspects of their business structure ineligible in either country.

 Current TikTok Stock Outlook